Bikossor/Rudus/README.md

   - Tries to match an end of line (either `\r\n`, `\r` or `\n`)
 - `lazy`
   - Takes a function that just returns a parser _(a thunk)_.
 This defers the evaluation of the given parser.
 Useful for writing recursive parsers.
+- `failure`
+  - Always returns a failing parser with the given `errorMessage`.
+Typically used inside a contextual parser.

 ### Combinators